Miroka96/docker-makefile/README.md

 - run the container with the volume mounted
 - remove the container after it shuts down

+### test-shell
+- like test, but start an interactive bash shell inside the container

 ### build-test
 - first build, then test the container